fairwaves/um-docs/markdown/FAQ.markdown

  How does the system handle handover between **MultiBTS** systems.

 **A:**
-BSC on a separate server.
+BSC is on a separate server.
 We use intra BSC handover.
-How to set up, described in **How to's** chapter.
+Setup is described at  **How to's**.
 _______________

 **Q:** How is roaming handled?